pietrodileo/howlong/GUIDE.en.md

 1. Use **To schedule** to assign the first dates to a macro or sub-task.
 2. Edit start and end through the date fields, or drag and resize the bar.
-3. Switch between **Days** and **Months** and limit the view with the From/To selectors.
+3. Switch between **Days** and **Months** and limit the view with the From/To date selectors.
+The monthly timeline expands to use the available board width.
-4. Turn off **Show weekends** to hide Saturdays and Sundays without changing saved dates.
+4. Turn off **Show weekends** to hide the days configured as weekends in **Settings → Gantt**, without changing saved dates.
 5. Collapse a macro to temporarily hide its sub-tasks.
+6. Drag the divider between activity details and the timeline to resize the information column.
-6. Use **Export XLSX** to create a colored-cell worksheet matching the current scale, range, and weekend visibility.
+7. Use **Export XLSX** to create a formatted, grid-based worksheet matching the current scale, range, and weekend visibility.
+Headings, macros, and sub-tasks use distinct styling.

 When a macro contains sub-tasks, its range automatically spans from the earliest planned start to the latest planned end.
 The Gantt does not change effort, contingency, or totals.

+`Ctrl/Cmd+S` saves and `Ctrl/Cmd+T` creates a new estimate tab from the default model while the Gantt is open.
+Tab-navigation shortcuts work there too.

 ## Save, open, and reload